offensive-packaging/documentation/llvm-defaults/index.md

  OPTIONS:
    --allow-undefined-file=<value>
                           Allow symbols listed in <file> to be undefined in linked binary --allow-undefined      Allow undefined symbols in linked binary.
-This options is equivelant to --import-undefined and --unresolved-symbols=ignore-all
+This options is equivalent to --import-undefined and --unresolved-symbols=ignore-all
    --Bsymbolic            Bind defined symbols locally --check-features       Check feature compatibility of linked objects (default) --color-diagnostics=[auto,always,never]